callbacked/keyless-gpt-wrapper-api/README.md

 I wanted to use GPT-4o-mini like I would normally do on the website (for free), but just doing it through API calls.

 This is done by using the DuckDuckGo Python library, and using its [chat() function](https://pypi.org/project/duckduckgo-search), which allows you to use AI models, like GPT4o Mini and Claude 3 Haiku.
 From there I made an OpenAI Compatible API to make sure I can use it in other services.
-More notably in those VSCode coding extensions.

 **Note:** I know it works with the Continue.dev VSCode extension and Ollama Open Web UI, have not tested it on anything else, so YMMV

 In my time making this API I found some limitations from using the DuckDuckGo Python Library:

 1. Cannot send images